ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

     - `supported_versions` (if necessary)

    As well as the versions in the `dependencies` block in the `build.gradle` file.
+   Set `updating_minecraft` to `true` (Required for automatic data dumping).
 2. Increment the version number in `gradle.properties` by at least a minor version (e.g. 1.0.0 -> 1.1.0)
 3. Check all data dumps and diffs in the fixes/data package and update them if necessary, here is a list of some critical ones:
     - `ResourcePackHeaderDiff` (add the new version at the top of the list)
     - `ItemRegistryDiff` (add all new items/blocks added in the new version)
-    - `EntityDimensionDiff` (add entity dimension changes)
+    - `EntityDimensionDiff` (add entity dimension changes) For this process you can also run `gradle test` which will automatically dump changes of diff classes.
 4. Update the `NATIVE_VERSION` field in the ProtocolTranslator class to the new version
 5. Update protocol constants in the `ViaFabricPlusProtocol` class
+6. Update `ItemTranslator#getClientboundItemType` if a new item type exists
 -------------

-6. Check all mixins in the injection package if they still apply correctly, here is a list of some critical ones:
+7. Check all mixins in the injection package if they still apply correctly, here is a list of some critical ones:
     - `MixinClientWorld#tickEntity` and `MixinClientWorld#tickPassenger`
     - `MixinPlayer#getBlockBreakingSpeed`
-7. mDecompile the game source code with the tool of your choice.
+8. mDecompile the game source code with the tool of your choice.
-8. Try to compile the mod and start porting the code until all existing fixes are working again.
+9. Try to compile the mod and start porting the code until all existing fixes are working again.
-9. Diff the game code with the code of the previous version (e.g. using git) and implement all changes that could be relevant for ViaFabricPlus, those are:
+10. Diff the game code with the code of the previous version (e.g. using git) and implement all changes that could be relevant for ViaFabricPlus, those are:
     - General logic changes (e.g. `if (a && b)` -> `if (b || a)`)
     - Changes to the movement code (e.g. `player.yaw` -> `player.headYaw`)